amir1376/ab-download-manager/README.md

 If you want to contribute to this project, please read [Contributing Guide](CONTRIBUTING.md) first.

 Let's make a better Download Manager together ❤️

+## Support the Project

+If you'd like to support the project, you can find details on how to donate in the [DONATE.md](DONATE.md) file.